UBC's Commitment to Equity, Diversity and Inclusion within the CRC Program

 UBC's Equity Target Data

-Equity, diversity and inclusion (EDI) strengthen research communities and the quality, social relevance and impact of research.
-UBC has made positive strides towards meeting the 2029 CRC equity targets to match the greater workforce according to census data.
-UBC is currently meeting its equity targets for women and gender minorities, visible minorities/racialized faculty, and Indigenous faculty but is under-represented in chairs held by persons with disabilities.
-The following table outsides UBC’s CRC equity and diversity and occupancy rates (as of March 2022).
+Equity, diversity, and inclusion (EDI) strengthen research communities and the quality, social relevance, and impact of research.
+UBC has made positive strides towards meeting the 2029 CRC equity targets to match the broader workforce, in accordance with the Population-based Institutional Equity Targets 2021-2029

 Federally Designated GroupsTierActive, Approved, and Nominated